jasbner/LLM-context/standup.md

 when in doubt, I explicitly reference the "current date is [X]" from my system context before writing any dates.

+The label of the date is always the day that it is being written/delivered for standup.
+Here's an example of the structure/format:

 Standup 8/4
 Yesterday:
 * bullet point 1 (link1)